 LA’s Best Vintage Watch Dealer Now Has a Historic Home to Match

-Like vintage watches?
+Like rare watches?
 Head to Craft & Tailored’s new digs.

 From a distance, the restored Art Deco building at 433 South Spring Street looks like it should house a lofty financial or legal institution, with important offices hiding behind frosted glass doors and a cacophony of typewriters providing the soundtrack.